mwreeves321/vibecheck-legal/README.md

 ---

-© 2026 Vibe Check.
+© 2026 Valyd.
 All rights reserved.